ismir2021/ismir2021.github.io/call_sponsors.md

 > Announcement of participation to specific Industry Event before the event (All Tiers)

-### Industry Meetup
+### Sponsor Presentations

-A time slot will be given to each Sponsor, where the Sponsor could showcase research and engineering work done in the company and receive questions from attendees.
+Slots in the conference program are reserved for sponsor presentations, where they could showcase research and engineering work done in the company and receive questions from attendees.

-- Platinum Sponsors will be each given an entire dedicated session in the conference program.
-- Gold and - optionally - Silver Sponsors will have access to shorter time slots.
+- **Platinum Sponsors:** 30 minute presentation session each.
+The session will be presented with the Sponsor's name in the conference program and schedule.
+The aforementioned time includes Q&A. I
+- **Gold Sponsors:** 15-minute presentation slot each.
+No Q&A during the session.
+- **Silver Sponsors (optional):**  10 minute presentation slot each.
+No Q&A during the session.
+- The presentation session will be in either schedule A or B.

-The timing and duration of sessions will be determined on the final conference program.
+The timing and duration of sessions might be updated in the final conference program.

+**Sponsors must confirm their participation by no later than September 1, 2021.**

 ### Industry Panels (Platinum and Gold Sponsors)